 - Pour one cup into a mug and enjoy, or use the broth in recipes calling for chicken or beef stock.

-- Store all leftover broth in a sealed container in the refrigerator for up to 4 days or in the freezer for 9 months to 1 year.
+- Store all leftover broth in a sealed container in the refrigerator for up to four days or in the freezer for nine months to one year.